-Pieces of work including plagiarised material will be marked with 0.
 To detect plagiarism, the application Turnitin could be used.
 This application recognises papers previously turned in by other people (or the student him/herself) at this university or other universities.

-There will be apenalisation as well if the student does not show a good command of English, the one required according to the Memoria de Verificación.
+There will be a penalisation as well if the student does not show a good command of English, the one required according to the Memoria de Verificación del Título (C1).

-The students who do not attend the official exam in January or July will be given a grade of NP (absent) if they have not handed in more than 50% of the continuous assessement activities.
+Those students who do not attend the official exam in January or July will be given a grade of NP (absent) if they have not handed in more than 50% of the continuous assessment activities.